marlospomin/yubikey-guide/README.md

 ```

 If this worked correctly you should be greeted by a welcoming message.
-#### Code Signing
+#### Git Signing

-To be able to sign commits you must first configure Git.
+To be able to sign tags and commits you must first configure Git.

 1. Set Git's GPG format to SSH:
 ```bash